astro-otter/otter/README.md

 * `date_err`: The error on the date given.
 * `upperlimit`: Boolean.
 True if this is an upperlimit.
 * `sigma`: Significance of the upperlimit.
-* `telescope`: The name of the telescope or observatory.
 * `instrument`: The instrument used to collect this data.
 * `phot_type`: is the photometry PSF, Aperature, or synthetic.
 * `exptime`: The exposure time